silitics/rugix-extra/README.md

 # Rugpi Extra

+🚧 **External repositories are work-in-progress.
+For the moment, do not expect them to work!**

 **Additional recipes, collections, and layers for [Rugpi](https://rugpi.io).**

 To make the recipes, collections, and layers available, include the following in your `rugpi-bakery.toml`: